Diegopie/water-cooler/README.md

 ![GUI Example](./assets/usage-03.png)

 - Once in a room, you can move your sprite around the room to interact with your friends!
-- Currently, the sidebar is where you will create and join social spaces.
+- Currently, the sidebar is where you will create and join Social Spaces.

 ![GUI Example](./assets/usage-04.png)